michaeladeleke2/SensDSv2/README.md

 ### dB scale
 Compresses signal dynamic range so the display is readable.
 Max signal = 0 dB, everything else is how far below that ceiling it falls.

+---

+## Notes
+- Platform-specific SDK wheel must be installed manually per environment.
+- Build executables separately on macOS and Windows using PyInstaller.
+- Do not commit build artifacts (`dist/`, `build/`, `.spec`, `.zip`).